carbon-language/carbon-lang/llvm/docs/Atomics.rst

   operation, and vice versa.

 Notes for optimizers
-  In general, optimizers should treat this like a nothrow call; the the possible optimizations are usually not interesting.
+  In general, optimizers should treat this like a nothrow call; the possible optimizations are usually not interesting.

 Notes for code generation